moe-tron/moetron/README.md

 You can test CUDA by running test_nvcc.cu

+Currently the bot's key is set to be read from an env var.
+You can just hardcode it though if you want.

-After everything is setup run the bot using `python bot.py`
+After everything is setup run the bot using `python bot.py` It'll take a few seconds to start up because it starts up tensorflow and generates a couple images before the bot starts.

 The model I used can be obtained from: https://www.gwern.net/Faces#stylegan-2